linear/linear/.changeset/olive-plants-yawn.md

 Removed support for calling LinearClient::request with GraphQL document nodes

 `LinearClient::request` allows for raw access to Linear's GraphQL API.
-Previous this method would be called with either a GraphQL query string, or a document node object.
+Previously this method would be called with either a GraphQL query string, or a document node object.
 We are removing support for calling this with a document node to remove the SDK's runtime dependency on the `graphql-js` library.
-If you were previously using this functionality, the migration is straight-forward.
+If you were previously using this functionality, the migration is straightforward.
 Before calling `request`, stringify your document node using the [`print`](https://www.graphql-js.org/api-v16/language/#print) function from `graphql-js`:

 **Before:**